OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-building-partial.md

 </p>

 <p>
-To get the exact fees paid, you can query a Classic node, which will return all the exact information.
+To get the exact fees paid, you can query a Classic node, which will return all the exact information in an object called <code>feeStats</code>.
+That object will contain all the information split into the 4 different gas fields: prices, unitsUsed and paid (which is price * unitsUsed).
 </p>

 <p>